-The consolidated statements of financial position as of December 31, 2024 and 2023, the consolidated statements of income, statements of comprehensive income, statements of changes in equity and cash flows for the years ended December 31, 2024 and 2023 have been prepared in accordance with International Accounting Standard No. 1 (IAS 1) "Presentation of Financial Statements", incorporated in the International Financial Reporting Standards (IFRS), issued by the International Accounting Standards Board (hereinafter "IASB").
+The interim consolidated statements of financial position as of March 31, 2025 and the consolidated statements of financial position as of December 31, 2024, the interim consolidated statement of income, comprehensive income, changes in equity and cash flows for the three-month periods ended March 31, 2025 and 2024 have been prepared in accordance with International Accounting Standard No. 34 (IAS 34) "Interim Financial Reporting", incorporated in the International Financial Reporting Standards (IFRS), issued by the International Accounting Standards Board (hereinafter "IASB").

-These consolidated financial statements include all information and disclosures required in annual financial statements.
+These consolidated financial statements include all the information and disclosures required in the annual financial statements.

-The consolidated financial statements of the Corporation are presented in thousands of United States dollar ("U.S. dollar").
+The interim consolidated financial statements (unaudited) of the Corporation are presented in thousands of United States dollar ("U.S. dollar").